Inspiring people to practice kindness and pass it on to others

 Love how much love you gave to this little angel.
 Bless You.

-Posted 5 months ago by maria from california
+Posted about 1 year ago by maria from california